rolindroy/devops-bootstrap/README.md

 # DevOps Bootstrap project for CI/CD
-This is the Bootstrap project for setting up end-to-end DevOps CI/CD Integration process buid with Shell and Ansible.
+This is the Bootstrap project for setting up end-to-end DevOps CI/CD Integration process build with Shell and Ansible.

 This project aims to cover entire process of DevOps Lifecycle of continues integration that starts from "checkout code" to "Deploy and release" with the help of ["DevOps Sample Java Project"](https://github.com/rolindroy/devops-ci-deployment).